Ibadinov/PC3/PROCESS.md

 * All patches are owned by the Company.
 There MAY be a copyright assignment process.

 * The copyrights in the project SHALL be owned by the Company.

-* The company SHALL grant a permission, royalty-free and non-cancellable, to Contributors, to deal in their respective patches without restriction.

 ### Patch Requirements